fiskov/number_of_details/readme.md

-# Number of details with Python OpenCV
+# Number of parts with Python OpenCV

-This project get estimate the number of details in the photo.
-Every detail has a round hole.
+This project get estimate the number of parts in the photo.
+Every part has a round hole.

 ![readme_img0](images/readme_img0.jpg)